rticommunity/rticonnextdds-examples/examples/connext_dds/dynamic_data_request_reply/README.md

 ## Concept

+*Dynamic Data* API allows to create topic samples in a programmatically manner without defining an IDL in compile time.

 *Dynamic Data* provides an easy way to access the members of a data sample.
 Such members can be primitive data types or complex data types such as arrays or sequences.